Gabriel-Azevedo-Ferreira/TDA-NBA/README.md

 ![alt text](Notes/Images_Readme/mapper.png "Mapper")

-This result shows a clear distiction on the players positions in space:
+This result shows a clear distiction on the players positions in space.
+The different colors represent the different playing positions, which gradually changed.
+The positions noted are the ones proposed by M. Alagapan.
-TODO describe.

-However the results from the paper (based on NBA 2013 season) were not totally seen in the 2015 season.
-Notably, the new positions proposed by M. Alagapan were present in 2015 season.
-This seems to indicate that the particular scenario in terms playing styles changed from 2013 to 2015, and the different classification proposed by M. Alagapan might not a stable classification strategy.
+The results from the paper (based on NBA 2013 season) were not totally mapped into the 2015 season, as some of the positions proposed on Alagapan's work were not identifiable.
+This seems to indicate that the particular scenario, in terms playing styles, changed from 2013 to 2015, and the different classification proposed by M. Alagapan might not be stable.